-After 5 minutes (default) of the transmitter pushbuttons not being pressed, the system will go into sleep mode and the receiver MAIN relays will be deactivated.
+After 5 minutes (default) of the transmitter pushbuttons not being pressed, the system will go idle and the receiver MAIN relays will be deactivated.

 NOTE: If an A/B pushbutton function is set, then the transmitter may not go idle and, therefore, may not timeout.